pminina01/readthedocs/MethodCall-target.md

 ### Configure call of lambda at runtime
 > Introduced with NLog ver.
 4.5.8

-One can make it call a user defined delegate like this:
+One can make it call a user defined delegate using [Configuration API](Configuration-API):

 ```c#
 public class Example